Last updated on

-HOW TO MAKE This SPICY GARLIC SHRIMP Recipe
+HOW TO MAKE THIS SPICY GARLIC SHRIMP RECIPE

-STEP ONE: Prepare your fresh or thawed shrimp by peeling and deveining them as needed.
+STEP ONE: Prepare your fresh or thawed raw shrimp by peeling and deveining them as needed.
 You can leave the tails on or take them off according to your preference.
 Season with salt and pepper.

-STEP TWO: Melt one tablespoon of butter in a large skillet over a medium heat.
+STEP TWO: Melt one tablespoon of butter in a large skillet over medium heat.
 Add the shrimp and cook for one minute on each side until part-cooked.
 Remove from the pan and set aside.

 STEP THREE: Add two more tablespoons of butter to the pan and melt.
 Stir in the garlic, serrano pepper, ginger, sweet chili sauce, lime juice and orange juice.
-Cook for three minutes, stirring occasionally, until the sauce thickens slightly.
+Cook for three minutes, stirring occasionally until the sauce thickens slightly.

-STEP FOUR: Place the shrimp back into the pan and cook for one or two more minutes, or until cooked through.
+STEP FOUR: Place shrimp back into the pan and cook for one or two more minutes, or until cooked through.
 Garnish and serve.

-Cooked shrimp will keep for three days in the refrigerator in an airtight container.
+IN THE FRIDGE: Cooked shrimp will keep for three days in the refrigerator in an airtight container.

-Cooked shrimp can be stored in the freezer for up to three months and reheated from frozen.
+IN THE FREEZER: Cooked shrimp can be stored in the freezer for up to three months and reheated from frozen.

 To cook shrimp on the stove you will need a skillet and some olive oil or butter.
-Heat the shrimp over a medium heat for a couple of minutes on each side until they are pink and opaque.
+Heat the shrimp over medium heat for a couple of minutes on each side until they are pink and opaque.
 Serve immediately to avoid overcooking.

-Shrimp cooking times depends on the size of the shrimp and how many you have in the pan.
+Shrimp cooking times depend on the size of the shrimp and how many you have in the pan.
 They should be cooked until the flesh is completely pink and opaque.
 Pan-fried fresh shrimp usually take between three and seven minutes to cook.

 It’s easy to overcook the shrimp and this will make them rubbery.
 Cooked shrimp will very quickly turn from a dull gray color to a vibrant pink and white.
 As soon as this happens, remove them from the pan.